heydyvex/heydyvex/README.md

 Interested in many things <br/>
-Currently working on ml and building smart machine<br/>
+Digging in how to build smart machine<br/>
-I want to be a designer and builder
+I want to be a designer and builder (being useful)<br/>
+Freedom above all.